-Leases, where the lessor effectively retains substantially all the risks and benefits of ownership of the leased item, are classified as operating leases.
-Operating lease payments are recognised as an expense in the statement of profit and loss on a straight-line basis over the lease term.
-Initial direct costs such as legal costs, brokerage costs, etc. are recognised immediately in the statement of profit and loss.
+Leases in which the Company does not transfer substantially all the risks and benefits of ownership of the asset are classified as operating leases.
+Assets subject to operating leases other than land and building are included in property, plant and equipment.
+Lease income on an operating lease is recognised in the statement of profit and loss on a straight-line basis over the lease term.
+Costs, including depreciation, are recognised as an expense in the statement of profit and loss.